RWeick/REF1329-N64-Gameshark-Clone/README.md

 Huge shoutout to the [N64Brew](https://n64brew.dev/wiki/Main_Page) community, who have provided countless resources and documentation that enabled me to complete this project.

+The Various Gameshark Firmwares directory contains every known firmware in existence.
+All US firmwares have been collected and preserved there as well as all of the versions I can find from other countries.
+Please contribure if you have something I do not!
+It was no small task to collect the U.S. firmwares as some of those are incredibly rare to find today.

 [Here's a video of it in action.](https://youtu.be/faCqaDdL_ds)

 PCB Thickness: 1.2 mm